-Meet Susan Troski, an Associate AIA and Graduate Architect at Axis Architecture + Interiors.
+Meet Susan Troski, Associate AIA and graduate architect at Axis Architecture + Interiors.
 Susan graduated from Ohio State University’s Master’s in Architecture program.
 Outside of Axis, Susan enjoys volunteering at the Young Architects Forum and the Indianapolis Art Center’s summer architecture camp.

 How would you describe your design style?

 What is the best career advice you have ever received?